christoph-schaeffer/dhl-business-shipping/README.md

 ```
 Create a tracking client credentials object and fill it with your credentials.
 ```
-use ChristophSchaeffer\Dhl\BusinessShipping\Credentials\TrackingClientCredentials; // Autoload the ShippingClientCredentials class
+use ChristophSchaeffer\Dhl\BusinessShipping\Credentials\TrackingClientCredentials; // Autoload the TrackingClientCredentials class

 $trackingClientCredentials = new TrackingClientCredentials(
     'appID',        // In sandbox mode this is your developer ID.